Elections in Afghanistan

 Though Afghanistan has had democratic elections throughout the 20th century, the electoral institutions have varied as changes in the political regime have disrupted political continuity.
 Elections were last held under the Islamic Republic of Afghanistan, which was deposed by the Taliban in August 2021.
 The Taliban dissolved the Elections Commission in December 2021.
 In May 2022, when asked if the Taliban would hold elections, First Deputy Leader Sirajuddin Haqqani said the question was "premature".
+All political parties have been banned since August 2023.

 Kingdom of Afghanistan

 1949

-In 1949, Afghan Prime Minister Shah Mahmud allowed relatively free national assembly elections, and the resulting seventh Afghan Parliament (1949–1951), which has become known as the "Liberal Parliament", gave voice to criticism of the government and traditional institutions, allowed opposition political groups to come to life, and enacted some liberal reforms, including laws providing for a free press.
+In 1949, Afghan Prime Minister Shah Mahmud Khan allowed relatively free national assembly elections, and the resulting seventh Afghan Parliament (1949–1951), which has become known as the "Liberal Parliament", gave voice to criticism of the government and traditional institutions, allowed opposition political groups to come to life, and enacted some liberal reforms, including laws providing for a free press.
 This being the seventh parliament, six must have been elected from 1924 to around 1945.

 1952

 The Afghan parliamentary election in 1952 was considered a step backward from the one in 1949.
-As part of the government crackdown in 1951 and 1952 ending liberalization, the Kabul and Gazni University student union had been dissolved in 1951, newspapers critical of the government had been shut down, and many of the leaders of the opposition had been jailed.
+It occurred in the wake of a government crackdown in 1951.

 1964

 In 1964, King Mohammed Zahir Shah ordered the convening of a Loya jirga - a national gathering that included the members of the National Assembly, the Senate, the Supreme Court, and both constitutional commissions - to draft and approve a new Afghan constitution.
+This was the first election where women participated, since women's suffrage was introduced in Afghanistan in 1964.

 167 members of the assembly were elected by the provinces, and 34 members were appointed directly by the king.
 Although most of the 452 people (including six women) assembled were predominantly officials who could be expected to support the royal line, the Loya Jirga of September 1964 also included members elected from the entire nation.
 While the government did screen out many potential dissidents, "on the whole ... delegates to the Loya Jirgah appeared to represent the full range of social, political, and religious opinion."

 1965

 Most observers described the 1965 election as remarkably fair despite difficulties such as widespread illiteracy, low voter turnout, lack of political parties, and attempts by some government officials to influence the results.
 The 216-member Wolesi Jirga, the lower house of parliament, included representation by anti-royalists, supporters of the king, Pashtun nationalists, both the left and right of the political spectrum, entrepreneurs and industrialists, political liberals, a small leftist group, as well as conservative Muslim leaders who still opposed secularization.
-This was Afghanistan's 12th parliament, so there must have been three more National Assembly elections in 1955-62.
+This was Afghanistan's 12th parliament, so there must have been three more National Assembly elections in 1955–62.